 Hernan, on the other hand, experienced exactly the opposite.
 Unlike his colleagues, he slept soundly and woke the next morning remembering no dreams at all.

-Happy new year, everyone!
+Best wishes for the upcoming days of the school year!
 May your nightmares fade, and all your best dreams come true.